 This is Frank programming a CNC milling machine

 A CNC (Computer Numerically Controlled) machine, is a high precision machine that you program to cut material, e.g. plastic, aluminium, into almost any shape you can imagine.
 The machine is a “subtractive” machine, i.e. it removes unwanted material from a block, as compared to an “additive machine”, e.g. a 3-d printer, that starts by building up a shape from nothing by adding tiny amounts of material to itself like bees when they build their hive.
 Both machines have their own advantages and disadvantages.

-Dr. Francis Frank Nickols is an Associate Professor of Mechatronics and Control Engineering at University of Nottingham Ningbo China, UNNC.
+Current position: After 25 years in academia in Hong Kong, Singapore, Brunei and China Frank has relocated to Bristol to be part of the Bristol Engineering and Robotics Community as an R&D Engineer/Educator.
+He has U.K. industrial R&D product design experience with Danfoss electromagnetic flowmeters, Renishaw Research and Transducers, AMF (American Machine and Foundry), Lucas Microelectronic Automotive Control Systems (Lucas MICOS), and Ford Motor Co.
+Francis Frank Nickols previously was an Associate Professor of Mechatronics and Control Engineering at University of Nottingham Ningbo China, UNNC.
 This is a British University in China, Zhejiang Province, city of Ningbo which is south of Shanghai on the eastern seaboard of China.
-Ningbo is a pleasant city with parks and canals everywhere and many people, including Frank, whizzing around on electric bikes.
 He was educated at Christ’s College, Cambridge University U.K. where he received a Bachelor degree in Engineering Science in 1978.
 Later he received a Masters degree in Electronic Systems Design from Cranfield University, U.K. and a Ph.D. degree in Mechatronics from University of Wales, College of Cardiff, U.K.